bsmg/beat-saber-community-wiki/mapping.md

 ## Where are custom maps saved?
 Custom maps are saved to the `CustomSongs` folder in your Beat Saber install folder.
 **Where is Beat Saber installed?** See [install folder.](faq/install-folder)

+## "Your audio file name is wrong" message in the Edit Saber
+The 3D Editor only supports `.ogg` files.
+You have to convert your file to Ogg Vorbis using a converter, such as Audacity.
+If you simply change the file extension to `.ogg`, it will not work.

+## How do I delay a song so that it doesn't start right when the level loads?
+Currently this isn't possible in Beat Saber.
+For now you have to edit the song in an audio editor *(such as Audacity)* to add silence at the beginning of the track.